therewasaguy/DM2193b-webdev-SP16/weekly_detail/week_11.md

 * http://callmenick.com/post/an-introduction-to-sass-scss

 ## HW (due Monday)
-* **Organism Analysis:** Pick a website and highlight three of its "organisms" aka components.
+* **Organism Analysis:** Pick a website and identify three of its "organisms" aka components.
 What CSS classes does the site use to describe these organisms?
 How does the user interact with them?
 Create a post in the Slack #HW channel, title it #hw11a.
 * **Read** Dan Mall's short article on [Element Collages](http://danielmall.com/articles/rif-element-collages/).
 Browse some of the collages on [this page](http://rif.superfriend.ly/) like Design System, Element Exploration, Header, Footer, Donate Dropdown, Donate Button, Navigation on small screens.
 * **Organism Collage:** Customize Bootstrap or Foundation to incorporate the colors, fonts and grid system described by your Style Guide.
 Create a collage of three (or more) of the "molecules" or "organisms" that you plan to use in your website.
 These could be Bootstrap/Foundation components, or custom element combinations.
 Post a link to your website in the Slack #HW channel with hashtag #hw11b.